For links to the help pages for other industries and general information about EAS, please see this page

 Exclude the cost of contractors, consultants and other persons not on the businesses/organisation's payroll who contributed to the development of the asset - these costs should instead be reported in Other capitalised costs.

 Other capitalised costs: This may include both capitalised services and capitalised goods used as inputs to the building and development of the asset.
-If an upgrade or improvement to an existing building or infrastructure asset was project managed in-house then the cost of any goods or materials used and/or contractors undertaking the work should be reported in Other capitalised costs while the wages of the employees project managing reported under Capitalised wages and salaries.
+If an upgrade or improvement to an existing building or infrastructure asset was project managed in-house then the cost of any goods or materials used and/or contractors undertaking the work should be reported in Other capitalised costs.
+The wages of the employees project managing should be reported under Capitalised wages and salaries.

-The cost of work undertaken by own employees of this business/organisation to install any asset acquired under a financial lease to make it operational should be reported in the relevant categories Cost of capital assets developed in-house by employees of this business/organisation.
+The cost of work undertaken by own employees of this business/organisation to install any asset acquired under a financial lease to make it operational should be reported in the relevant category.

 Do I need to provide data on multi-state operations?